Guanajuato: Geography

 The state is divided into five regions, taking into consideration geography and climate: Altos de Guanajuato, La Sierra Central, Bajío, La Sierra Gorda, and Los Valles del Sur.
 The Altos de Guanajuato, in the north, are a chain of forested mountains interspersed with pastures, small fields and areas with cacti and other desert plants.
 They begin near the border with San Luis Potosí, and extend south to Dolores Hidalgo, San Miguel de Allende, and the Querétaro border.
-This area's altitude varies from 1,800 meters to peaks over 2,900, such as La Giganta and La Sierra del Cubo.
-The climate is mostly semiarid with a rainy season in the summer, with average temperatures between 15 and 20 °C. Winter lows often reach 0 °C or lower with frosts.
+This area's altitude varies from 1800 m to peaks over 2900 m, such as La Giganta and La Sierra del Cubo.
+The climate is mostly semiarid with a rainy season in the summer, with average temperatures between 15 and 20 C. Winter lows often reach 0 C or lower with frosts.
 Wildlife is found mostly in the most rugged and inaccessible areas and includes deer, coyotes, eagles and rattlesnakes.